Quantum Information Dynamics of QED$_2$ in Expanding de Sitter Universe: Spectral flow and coherent expansion dynamics

 \subsection{Momentum-resolved response and cosmological redshift}

 The structure-factor response in \Cref{fig:paper_summary}(d) makes the cosmological interpretation particularly transparent.
 The dominant response stays near the staggered mode $k\simeq\pi$ in comoving momentum space, as expected from the staggered charge operator.
+The main heat map uses comoving momentum $k$, so the cosmological redshift is not expected to appear as a diagonal drift of the dominant band in that panel.
+The redshift appears only after converting the comoving peak to the physical momentum $p_{\rm peak}(\tau)=k_{\rm peak}(\tau)/a(\tau)$, which is what is shown in the inset.
 However, the inset demonstrates that the corresponding physical peak momentum obeys the redshift law

 Thus the expanding-universe lattice Hamiltonian simultaneously shows two distinct signatures: a moving pseudo-critical line in parameter space and the redshift of physical momenta in dynamical response functions.